MyodsOnline/GeekShop_GB/README.md

 # GeekShop_GeekBrains
 Training project on creating an online store on the Django framework
+### To use project your environment pip list must contains:
+Django==3.2.9.
+Pillow==8.4.0.
+You can install it from requirements.txt using: pip install requirements.txt.

 ### To see the project abilities please make sure you have done:

 python manage.py makemigrations